1. What categories of data does COCO keep about me?*

 12. What processing is involved in handling my data?

-Usually, your data will be handled by a person, either COCO staff member or volunteer.
+Usually, your data will be handled by a person, either a COCO staff member or volunteer.
 The only time the process is automated is when we send communications through Mailchimp, our mailing service.
 Mailchimp helps us to keep on top of unsubscribes and keeping your contact information in separate lists based on your preferences, so that nobody receives information they are not interested in.

 13. What if this changes?